stackhpc/ansible-slurm-appliance/ansible/roles/cvmfs_server/README.md

 Guidance on configuring a private Stratum 1 server for EESSI is provided [here](https://www.eessi.io/docs/filesystem_layer/stratum1/#requirements-for-a-stratum-1).

+**NB**: The initial replication will take a considerable amount of time.
+If this fails due to e.g. a network glitch you can recover it by sshing to the server node and running:

+    sudo cvmfs_server snapshot software.eessi.io

 # Requirements

 See also the example configuration below.